Quantum Computing Foundations: The Theory Behind QRL

 print("\n→ This means 50% + outcome, 50% - outcome in X basis")

-This is textbook quantum mechanics (Nielsen & Chuang, Chapter 2), but it’s the foundation of QPL’s multi-basis measurement system.
+This is textbook quantum mechanics (Nielsen & Chuang, Chapter 2), but it’s the foundation of QRL’s multi-basis measurement system.

-Everything we’ve covered is implemented in QPL Stage Zero:
+Everything we’ve covered is implemented in QRL Stage Zero:

 1. Quantum States → QuantumRelation